Imane-Idrissi/Imane-Idrissi-portfolio/docs/task-board-documentation.md

 **Strategy:** Let Conflicts Happen + Resolve

 - Task interactions are high-frequency, fine-grained, and highly concurrent
-- Multiple users often edit different parts of the same task at once — one updates the description, another adds an assignee, a third reorders the task
+- Multiple users often edit different parts of the same task at once—one updates the description, another adds an assignee, a third reorders the task
 - If we applied pessimistic locking here, the result would be constant blocking for collaborators and a degraded user experience where people feel like they're "waiting in line" to use the app

 **Here, fluid collaboration > strict control.** Collaboration tools succeed when they feel real-time and effortless.
 Occasional conflict resolution is less damaging than constant friction from locks.